 “Nexla’s expertise in data transformation frees my teams to focus on building the best possible catalog of grocery products.”
 James McNalley, Director of Catalog Engineering, Instacart

 Founded in 2012, Instacart is quickly growing its grocery delivery service.
-In the past year, it expanded the number of North American markets it serves from 30 to over 190 and added many key retail partnerships.
+At the time of this case, it had expanded the number of North American markets it serves from 30 to over 190 and added many key retail partnerships.
 This growth created more work for its data engineering team, while its ambitious goals required Instacart to move faster.
 To power its platform, Instacart integrates with retailer APIs, FTP servers, and all manner of data les and formats.
 In order to integrate with retail partners, Instacart adapts to the retailer’s data reality—sometimes standard, sometimes niche, always changing.

 The Need for Speed